slightech/MYNT-EYE-VINS-FUSION-Samples/README.md

 By the way,you can check the data if you get the unsatisfactory result.

-If you want to use other config.yml in this project,please remind the params in config.yml behind.
+#### 3.If you want to use other config.yml in this project,please remind the params in config.yml behind.
 ```
 use_mynteye_adapter: 1  (1：use mynteye calib adapter auto; 0/null: do not use mynteye calib adapter)
 mynteye_imu_srv: "d/s1/s2" (d: use d imu extri ros service; s1: use s1 imu extri ros service; s2: use s2 imu extri ros service; ""/null: do not use mynteye imu extri ros service)